 Identifying Mode Shift Opportunity Areas: In partnership with CTPS, MAPC will identify areas in the region with the most potential for shifting travelers away from single-occupant-vehicle trips to other modes, such as transit, walking, and bicycling.
 Staff will use existing and historical data on population and employment density, zero-vehicle households, and transit and roadway networks, and other spatial datasets to accomplish this goal.

-FFY 2014 Activities and Expected Work Products: Data development and analysis, documentation, and mapping products to support advanced transportation modeling; research relating VMT to the household travel survey.
+FFY 2014 Activities and Expected Work Products: Data development and analysis, documentation, and mapping products to support advanced transportation modeling; analysis in support of identifying mode shift opportunity areas.

 LAND USE, DEMOGRAPHICS, & MODE SHIFT IN TRANSPORTATION